-

 Plotting 3D Far Field Patterns

-The far-field can be shown as a 3D plot by going to Results > Plot Far-Field Pattern > 3D Plot in the main menu.
-This command executes the AN-3D Pattern application, where the radiation pattern is plotted in a 3D view showing the radiation lobes.
+The far-field can be visualized as a 3D plot by selecting Results > Plot Far-Field Pattern > 3D Plot from the AN-SOF main menu.
+This action will open the AN-3D Pattern application, where the radiation pattern is displayed in a 3D view, showcasing the radiation lobes with their intensities represented by a color scale.

 Note

-- If discrete sources were used as the excitation, the plotted far-field is the total field.
+- If discrete sources were used as the excitation of the structure, the plotted far-field represents the total field.

-- If an incident plane wave was used as the excitation, the plotted far-field is the scattered field.
+- If an incident plane wave was used as the excitation, the plotted far-field represents the scattered field.

-Click on Edit > Preferences in the AN-3D Pattern main menu to display the Preferences dialog box, Fig. 2, where different options can be chosen for the colored surface and mesh of the radiation lobes, Fig. 3.
-The wire structure can be shown superimposed to the radiation pattern by selecting the Wires option in the Show box.
-We can also control the scale of the graph and display the main axes.
+To access the Preferences dialog box in the AN-3D Pattern main menu, click on Edit > Preferences (refer to Fig. 2).
+This dialog box allows you to customize various options for the colored surface and mesh of the radiation lobes (see Fig. 3).
+Additionally, you can superimpose the wire structure onto the radiation pattern by selecting the Wires option in the “Show” box.
+You also have control over the graph’s scale and can display the main axes.